krejov100/EtherSense/README.md

 Check that the UpBoards are avalible on the local network using "nmap -sP 192.168.2.*"

-Check that the check that the server is running on the UpBoard using "ps -eaf | grep "python EtherSenseServer.py"
+Check that the server is running on the UpBoard using "ps -eaf | grep "python EtherSenseServer.py"

 Finally check the log file at /tmp/error.log